 Module 2: Transversal Skills

 Provides learners with the skills to recognise the changing environmental climate and identify and demonstrate a range of newly required transversal skills and competencies to act in such an environment.
-Learners will also develop their ability to prepare an appropriate CV, successfully complete an interview and present oneself in the best possible manner are key elements of the module.
+Learners will also develop their ability to prepare an appropriate CV, successfully complete an interview and present themselves in the best possible manner are key elements of the module.
 An additional element of the module is to assist learners to develop their network which will aid their entry into the industry.

 Module 3: Operations Management & Supply Chain Management